nesi/support-docs/docs/General/FAQs/Common_questions_about_the_platform_refresh.md

 ## Do I need to move my data or software?

-No. Our current plan is for the NeSI team to migrate users, data, and teams in staggered phases once the systems are ready.
+Our current plan is for the NeSI team to migrate users, data, and teams in staggered phases once the systems are ready.
 No action from you will be required.
 If you currently do not use Mahuika's Milan nodes, please aim to test your software on those nodes now, so that we can identify any potential issues in advance.

 ## Do I need to create a user account?